pcraciunoiu/embrangler_pelican/content/posts/2012-01-24-sowink-discontinued.md

 Tags: sowink, startup, entrepreneurship, failure
 Time: 9:26PM

-This is the first post of a series of lessons and stories from doing my first company, SoWink Inc.

 _Thanks to several SoWink team members for reviewing this post and providing valuable feedback._

 ## Recap